Statuses in Latin with translation. Quotes in Latin with translation

 A mark used to draw attention to important information.

-Not a day without a stroke; not a day without a line.
+Not a day without a touch; not a day without a line.

-Pliny the Elder reports that the famous ancient Greek painter Apelles (4th century BC) “used to, no matter how busy he was, not to miss a single day without practicing his art, drawing at least one line; this was the basis for the saying."
+Pliny the Elder reports that the famous ancient Greek painter Apelles (IV century BC) “had the habit, no matter how busy he was, not to miss a single day without practicing his art, drawing at least one line; this gave rise to the saying.”

 98. Nullum est jam dictum, quod non sit dictum prius.

-[Nullum est yam dictum, quod non sit dictum prius].
+[Nullum est yam diktum, quod non sit diktum prius].

-They don't say anything that hasn't been said before.
+They don’t say anything anymore that hasn’t been said before.

 99. Nullum pericŭlum sine pericŭlo vincĭtur.